 The Vikings have invaded again.
 They have come from Scandinavia, crossing 1200 miles in a potentially deadly journey, alighting at our shores ready to plunder once more.
 But these aren’t the fearsome warriors who have come looking to lay claim to land or steal Christian gold, they are in fact fieldfares and the treasure they seek are sweet, rich berries.

-I have been taken to making own fat balls for my own garden visitors; seeds mixed with left over oils or fats and dried mealworms into reusable pots.
+I have taken to making own fat balls for my own garden visitors; seeds or dried mealworms mixed with left over oils or fats into reusable pots.
 I place them out on the table and leave the garden.
-When I return, the small pots are empty, only beak-shaped scrapings made at the bottom hint that there was once anything inside.
+When I return the small pots are empty, only beak-shaped scrapings made at the bottom hint that there was once anything inside.
 And whilst many of the birds are not visible, the tell-tale shaking of the trees and bushes around me let me know that the residents are here and waiting for their next feed.

-I wonder if I will be lucky enough to have a fieldfare grace my garden this winter.
-For now, the resident robin’s presence is enough.
+I wonder if I will be lucky enough to have a fieldfare grace my garden this winter?
+For now, the resident robin’s presence will have to suffice.

 *If you eat hawthorn berries, please be aware that the seeds are full of cyanide, like apple seeds, so spit them out and don’t swallow them!